briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 it first (likely a bug).

 With the empty swap file created, you need to decide how big you want it.
-Usually you'd match the amount of RAM just in case you do decide to set up hibernation, but for a VM with limited disk space, that might be too much space.
-I'd stick with just a few GiB (maybe even just 1 GiB).
-Feel free to make it larger since it's pretty easy to change the size later.
+Usually you'd want to match the amount of RAM just in case you do decide to set up hibernation, but since it's easy to resize a swap file later, you can make it as small as you wish.

 ### AUR

 The [Arch User Repository] is a repository of PKGBUILD scripts that is maintained by various Arch Linux users.
-Unlike with packages that come from the [official repositories], these PKGBUILD scripts are not maintained by trusted package maintainers meaning you *cannot* blindly trust anything from the AUR.
+Unlike with packages that come from the [official repositories], these PKGBUILD scripts are not maintained by trusted package maintainers meaning anyone can upload a package to the AUR and you *must not* blindly trust anything from the AUR.
 Despite this, the AUR is still very useful for packages that are not popular enough to be in the official repositories, so there are many users who regularly use packages built from the AUR.
 To this end, there are many [AUR helpers] that can make installing packages from the AUR convenient since usually you'd need to manually download the PKGBUILD file and any dependencies it needs, build the package, and then install the package.
 Doing this once in a while isn't a big deal, but having to do it every time the package updates is a pain.

 [Arch User Repository]: https://wiki.archlinux.org/title/Arch_User_Repository
 [official repositories]: https://wiki.archlinux.org/title/Official_repositories
 [AUR helpers]: https://wiki.archlinux.org/title/AUR_helpers

-Of course, AUR helpers are not in the official repositories either, so to install one, you'll have to manually build it.
+Of course, AUR helpers are not in the official repositories since they have the exact same risks as anything else from the AUR.
+To install one, you'll have to manually build it.
 Follow [these instructions](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages) carefully to install your AUR helper of choice.
 There are many to choose from, but nowadays I usually use [`yay`] or [`paru`].
 Note that even if you use an AUR helper, you should always strive to check the PKGBUILD and other files to